quasialex/p4wnp1-O2/README.md

 ### 🌐 Web Interface

 A lightweight Flask-based web UI is included.
-It lists available payloads and lets you trigger them remotely.
+It lists available payloads, allows enabling/disabling them and lets you trigger them remotely.

 Start the server: